All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Side effects in the trial were similar to other GLP-1 medications.
 Nausea, diarrhea, and vomiting were the most common.
 These were mostly mild to moderate and tended to decrease over time, especially with gradual dose escalation.

-It is important to note that phase 2 trials involve smaller groups of people.
+Phase 2 trials involve smaller groups of people.
 Phase 3 results, which study thousands of participants, will give a clearer picture of both effectiveness and safety.

 The trial also looked at metabolic health markers beyond weight.
 Participants showed improvements in blood sugar control, insulin sensitivity, and lipid levels.
 Some participants experienced reductions in liver fat that could have implications for treating fatty liver disease.